zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

   after which the session is refreshed.
 The default value is set to 1800 seconds.
 This represents 30 minutes.

+The following entries in the configuration file correspond to the tags described before:

 ```
 <session-id-unused-lifetime>86400</session-id-unused-lifetime>
 <session-id-enabled>true</session-id-enabled>